Communication Critical to Aviation Safety Managers Role

-Aviations safety managers need to give feedback – both praise and criticism – to employees and management regularly.
-It’s an essential part of their role as leader in driving the performance of their aviation safety management system (SMS).
+Aviation safety managers need to give feedback – both praise and criticism – to employees and management regularly.
+It’s an essential part of their role as a leader in driving the performance of their aviation safety management system (SMS).

-Safety managers who communicate well with employees and other managers tend to be significantly more successful in all areas of their aviation safety program, such as:
+Safety managers who communicate well with employees and other managers tend to be significantly more successful in all areas of their aviation SMS, such as:

 - Aviation safety implementation;

 - Garnering executive management support (i.e. budget) for the SMS; and